MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/dynamic-email-content.md

 - When you enter code into a text element, all of your dynamic-content code must either be contained within a set of start and end tags (such as `<p>` and `</p>`) or within an HTML comment (for code that is entirely separate from displayed text).
 Do not place code outside of comments or valid HTML tag pairs (or custom-code elements), as that will confuse the editor (especially if you switch between the **HTML** and **Design** tabs).
 You must work on the **HTML** tab inspect and correct the HTML within your text elements.
 - Do not place carriage returns between code elements that are part of the same expression (such as in a for-each loop) unless you enclose each line within its own set of HTML tags (as illustrated in the for-each loop example given after this list).
 - The [assist-edit](#assist-edit) feature is often helpful for constructing expressions that fetch values from your database because it helps you find database table, field, and relation names.
 This tool is available when working within a text element on the **Designer** tab, and when entering values is certain fields that support it (like the email subject).
 Assist-edit isn't available when working on the **HTML** tab or within a custom code element, so you can instead start by using assist-edit in any text element, and then cut/paste the resulting expression into your custom-code element or HTML.
-- The relationship name that you use when creating loops or placing lookup values must match the one used in the marketing insights service.
-This relationship name is not necessarily the same as the one used to customize Dynamics 365 for Customer Engagement.
+- The relationship name that you use when creating loops or placing lookup values must match the one used in the marketing-insights service.
+This relationship name is not necessarily the same as the one used to customize Dynamics 365.
 To find the correct relationship name, use the [assist-edit](#assist-edit) feature.
 - Field values from lookups and related tables aren't shown in the **Preview** tab of the designer, or in test sends.
 Likewise, [for-each loops](#for-each) aren't rendered in previews or test sends.
 To test related-field expressions and/or loop functionality, set up a simple customer journey to deliver the message to yourself.

 For example, you could set up the salutation line of an email message by entering the following onto the **HTML** tab of the designer (either inside or outside of a text element):